aumken/spotifind/README.md

 # Spotifind

-Made with: Python, Spotify Api (Spotipy), Scikit-Learn

-Using Spotify API and Scikit-Learn to generate music recommendations based on a given playlist.
+Vectorizing feature sets of playlists created using TF-IDF and OHE, then finding similar songs using the KNN algorithm.
+Made with: Scikit-Learn, Spotify API (Spotipy), Python

 Instructions: